How to make milk Kefir?

 MILK KEFIR STARTER KIT ONLY € 29.99

-What’s next on buying kefir grains?
+What’s next when buying kefir grains?

 A complete milk kefir recipe book is included to learn more about kefir grains and how to produce delicious milk kefir at home.
 It is filled with tips, tricks, and recipes.